paytm/kapacitor-grafana-datasource-plugin/README.md

-## Simple JSON Datasource - a generic backend datasource
+## kapacitor-grafana-datasource-plugin - a generic backend datasource for kapacitor

-This also serves as a living example implementation of a datasource.

 Your backend needs to implement 4 urls: